formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

 <a name="create_transactions"></a>
 > TransactionsResponse create_transactions(ledgertransactions)

-Create a new batch of transactions to a ledger.
+Create a new batch of transactions to a ledger

 ### Example